π‘ LED Chaser Animation

 Add Current-Limiting Resistors

 220 Ohm resistor from each LED's cathode (short leg) to the ground rail (blue/black stripe) on the breadboard.
-This protects each LED from burning out.Wire LEDs to Arduino
+This protects each LED from burning out.3

 GND pin on the Arduino.
-This completes the circuit for all 8 LEDs.Upload the Code
+This completes the circuit for all 8 LEDs.5

 Tools, then click Upload (-> arrow).
-Watch the LEDs chase back and forth!Experiment!
+Watch the LEDs chase back and forth!6

 delayTime variable to speed up or slow down the animation.
 Try lighting 2 LEDs at once, or reverse the direction.
-Make it your own!Arduino Code
+Make it your own!Always use resistors with LEDs.
+Without them, the LED draws too much current and can burn out instantly.
+The 220Ξ© value works for most 5V setups with standard LEDs.

 // LED Chaser Animation β Volt X